The Three Pillars of Physician Revenue Cycle Management: People, Process, and Technology

 By: Michael Lardinois, CRCR, product manager, physician RCM services

-As providers prepare for a consumer-first future in healthcare, industry and competitive pressures are forcing their hand to operate their revenue cycle processes in new ways.
-While we’ve seen significant advances in what technology can accomplish, unless that technology is properly combined with the appropriate people and processes, its yield will be limited.
-We’re helping our customers solve some of the key challenges in the industry by delivering the right combination of people, processes, and technology.
+As providers prepare for a consumer-first future in health care, industry and competitive pressures are forcing their hand to operate their revenue cycle processes in new ways.
+We’ve seen significant advances in what technology can accomplish.
+But if that technology isn’t properly combined with the appropriate people and processes, the yield will be limited.
+We’re helping our customers solve some of the key challenges in the industry by delivering the right combination of people, processes and technology.

 Reimbursement pressure and payer-mix shifts

-Additionally, the insurance marketplace has seen a rise in high-deductible health plans.
+The insurance marketplace has also seen a rise in high‑deductible health plans.
 Lingering effects from the COVID-19 pandemic, including the current labor crisis, have caused a shift away from commercial plans and toward financial assistance plans.
-As a higher percentage of patients shift to Medicare, Medicaid, and financial assistance plans—all of which are on the lower end of the reimbursement spectrum—providers are finding it increasingly difficult to maintain profitability.
+A higher percentage of patients are shifting to Medicare, Medicaid and financial assistance plans, which are all on the lower end of the reimbursement spectrum.
+That means providers are finding it increasingly difficult to maintain profitability.

 Skilled labor retention

-Skilled labor retention was already a problem; then came the pandemic and the “great resignation.”
+Skilled labor retention was already a problem.
+Then came the pandemic and the “great resignation.”
 The main issue is that the labor market is insufficient in many areas where providers reside.
-In these areas, it has become increasingly difficult for physician practices to find certified coders or revenue cycle professionals in their local market.
+In these areas, it’s become increasingly difficult for physician practices to find certified coders or revenue cycle professionals in their local market.

-Relocation is one option—albeit an expensive one—and providers in labor-poor markets often can’t offer the same compensation employees would receive in larger markets or in working with larger providers.
+Relocation is one option, albeit an expensive one.
+Providers in labor-poor markets often can’t offer the same compensation employees would receive in larger markets or in working with larger providers.
 Also, many providers lack the management processes or technology tools to facilitate remote working effectively in the revenue cycle.
-By enabling access to a national and global labor pool with established talent sourcing, remote policies, and technical support, RCM services vendors help ensure that providers in geographically isolated areas have continued access to the unique skills they need.
+RCM services venders enable access to a national and global labor pool with established talent sourcing, remote policies and technical support.
+This helps ensure that providers in geographically isolated areas have continued access to the unique skills they need.

 Rising capital needs for technology investment